Search models, users, collections, and posts

 Picture Gallery:

-[A1 & Bambu PLA Base Black] 使用小剪刀在圆圈底部剪一刀,就能轻松卸下零部件了。小孩非常喜欢,终于把闲置的大箱乐高件盘活了,非常感谢设计师。 Using a small pair of scissors, make a cut at the bottom of the circle to remove the parts easily.
-The child liked it very much and finally put the idle big box of LEGO pieces to work, thank the designer very much.
+[A1 & Bambu PLA Basic Black] Using small scissors, make a cut at the bottom of the circle for easy part removal.
+My child absolutely loved it, and it finally brought a large box of idle LEGO bricks back to life.
+Many thanks to the designer

 (Edited)